Legnica1241/tensorflow/Variational Autoencoder/README.md

 A variational Autoencoder in tf .
-Programs part of his book on GANs
+Programs part of David Foster's book on GANs